samprakash1410/pychram/notes.md

   in Python abstraction is used to hide the implementation details from the user and expose only necessary parts, making the code simpler and easier to interact with.

   encapsulation:
+   a way to restrict the direct access to some components of an object, so users cannot access state values for all of the variables of a particular object.

+   polymorphism: